gue-ni/lisp/README.md

-# A Lisp Interpreter for Shell Scripting
+# trilo - A Lisp Interpreter for Shell Scripting

 ![build workflow status](https://github.com/gue-ni/lisp/actions/workflows/build.yml/badge.svg)

+_trilo_ (short for [trilobite](https://en.wikipedia.org/wiki/Trilobite)) is
-This project is a lightweight Lisp interpreter written in C++ with a focus on shell scripting.
+a lightweight Lisp interpreter written in C++ with a focus on shell scripting.
 It lets you combine the expressive power of Lisp with the practicality of the Unix shell: you can run commands, capture output, pipe between processes, and still use Lisp syntax for logic and structure.
 Think of it as writing your shell scripts in Lisp instead of Bash.

 ## How to install